MakeSchool-Tutorials/Makestagram-Swift-V2/P16-Implementing-Likes/content.md

 slug: parse-implement-like
 ---

-In this step we will tackle the *core feature* of **Makestagram**: Liking posts!
+In this step we will tackle one of the *core features* of **Makestagram**: Liking posts!

 To get our post liking mechanism working, we need to do three things:

 1. We need new Parse queries to fetch/add/remove likes of posts
 2. We need to extend the `Post` model to store the likes that belong to it
 3. We need to connect the UI to our new code.
-That means, for example, displaying the red heart if a user has liked a certain post
+That means, for example, displaying the red heart on the posts the user has liked

 We will start with adding new Parse queries; however, I first want to suggest some further cleanup of our existing Parse query!